 Treatment for Depression

 If an individual feels their life is being impacted by depression, there are several different types of therapy available that may be effective in alleviating depressive symptoms.

 Different therapies may place greater emphasis on interventions that address one’s thoughts, feelings, and/or behaviors.
 Treatment is not a one size fits all, and while all of these treatments have been found effective in research, what works for one person may not work as well for others.
 When picking a therapeutic modality - consider your own preferences.

 Therapies that Focus on Your Thoughts

-A common therapy used for depression is cognitive behavioral therapy.
-This includes all points of the triangle above, with an emphasis on identifying and modifying thought patterns.
+A common therapy used for depression is Cognitive Behavioral Therapy.
+Cognitive Behavioral Therapy includes exploring thoughts, feelings, and behaviors, with an emphasis on identifying and modifying thought patterns.
 Individuals examine the relationship between their thoughts, feelings, and behaviors to modify thoughts that produce feelings of sadness, hopelessness, etc. as well depressive behaviors.

 Therapies that Focus on your Feelings